 The MS in Business Analytics program is a STEM-designated degree program.
 STEM-designated programs are those selected by the U.S. Customs & Immigration Services as providing an in-depth curriculum in the fields of Science, Technology, Engineering, and Math (STEM).
 Students graduating from a STEM-designated program have an additional 24 months of Optional Practical Training (OPT), totaling 36 months beyond graduation.
 Please visit the University of Minnesota International Student and Scholar Services (ISSS) website for up to date information about OPT.

 The MS in Business Analytics program does not authorize CPT (Curricular Practical Training) during completion of the program since CPT requires students to be enrolled in the program for at least a year.

-Tuition, fees, and financial aid information can be found on our website.
+Tuition, fees, financial aid, and scholarship information can be found on our website.
 The Carlson School and the University of Minnesota award a limited number of academic merit-based scholarships.
 Scholarship consideration is extremely competitive.
 No special application is required for these scholarships--All applicants are automatically considered, and scholarship award letters are received at the same time as final admissions decision notifications.

 MSBA Curriculum Questions

 The MSBA program curriculum includes significant use of Python and R.

 The MSBA program has a structured, lockstep curriculum and are based on a cohort format.
 Students choose one 2-credit elective; beyond that, there is no option to specialize further within the program.